CS-Senior-Design/VR_CELL/VR_Cell/Assets/Endo System Review Questions.md

 7) "Produces rRNA, assembles both subunits of the ribosome together"
     - Nucleolus

-8) "One gene in our DNA codes for"
+8) ""Trash compactor" of the cell; breaks down damaged components and assist in the self-destruction of the cell, called apoptosis, in cases of extreme cell damage."
-    - One protein (not ex: nucleus, ribosome, RNA)
+    - Lysosomes (not ex: secretory vesicles, microtubules, nucleus)

 9) "T/F: Organelles are all static and stable"
     - False